Voluntary Disclosure and Personalized Pricing: Conclusion

-We have examined these basic strategic considerations through the lens of a stylized model.
-A separate question is about the technological feasibility of various data-sharing arrangements.
+A natural question to follow asks whether the technologies envisioned by the simple and rich evidence structures in our model are feasible in real data-sharing settings.
+It is not difficult to imagine data-sharing tools that fit our definitions: track/do-not-track is already a part of GDPR, and a simple slider system in which consumers report the group or range that they belong to on different dimensions would fit the convexity requirement of rich evidence.
+Thus, practical feasibility relies on two features: the ability to transmit verifiable information, and the feasibility of implementing an equilibrium.

 As argued by \cite{goldfarbtucker} and others, an important element in the ongoing evolution of the digital economy is its increasing ability to verify information.
-These advances suggest that it may be technologically feasible for consumers to use intermediaries or platforms to verifiably disclose aspects of their preference, or at the very least, decide how much they would like to be tracked, and by whom.
-Offering consumers control over their data---and giving them tools to coordinate their sharing of data---may make personalized pricing attractive and improve consumer welfare.
+These advances suggest that it may be technologically feasible for an intermediary --- whether a private platform or a government operated service --- to verifiably disclose aspects of consumers' preferences to sellers.
+Already, regulations such as GDPR have required platforms to allow consumers to opt out of being tracked.
+The ways in which such policies and technologies are crafted can influence not only how data is shared, but also what data will be shared in equilibrium, facilitating coordination across consumers.
+Our work suggests that designing these tools with a priority to give consumers control over their data may make personalized pricing attractive and improve consumer welfare.

 { \begin{singlespace} \end{singlespace} }